Tim Heidecker: Music

 In 2013, Heidecker released the album Urinal St. Station under the Drag City label with his band, The Yellow River Boys.
 The lead single, "Hot Piss", was released in June 2013.
 Vice Magazine named Urinal St. Station as the best album of 2013.

 Heidecker and Davin Wood composed and performed the song "Weatherman" which was used in the 2014 film The Age of Reason.

 In June 2014, Heidecker and Wareheim released a 12" single, "Jambalaya", as Pusswhip Banggang.

-Heidecker's solo album In Glendale was released in May 20, 2016, on Rado Records.
+Heidecker's solo album In Glendale was released on May 20, 2016, on Rado Records.

-Heidecker released “I Am a Cuck”, a parody of Paul Simon's song I Am a Rock, on August 26, 2016.
+Heidecker released "I Am a Cuck", a parody of Paul Simon's song "I Am a Rock", on August 26, 2016.

 He released Too Dumb for Suicide: Tim Heidecker's Trump Songs via Jagjaguwar on November 8, 2017, a year to the date after Trump's presidential victory.

-In August 2020, Heidecker announced Fear of Death, a concept album featuring members of Foxygen, The Lemon Twigs, and Weyes Blood, slated for release on September 25 from Spacebomb Records.
+In August 2020, Heidecker announced Fear of Death, a concept album featuring members of Foxygen, the Lemon Twigs, and Weyes Blood, slated for release on September 25 from Spacebomb Records.

 Heidecker's sixth album, High School, was released June 24, 2022, on Spacebomb Records followed by a supporting North American tour.

+Heidecker appeared on the 2026 "Super Deluxe" version of Box for Buddy, Box for Star by This Is Lorelei, providing a cover of "An Extra Beat for You and Me".

 Personal life

+In 2006, Heidecker was stabbed twice in the back while defending his neighbor, an elderly woman, from an attack by her son (the stabber) who was high on PCP.
+Heidecker later said that he was not aware of the stabbings during the confrontation, only noticing the wounds after the attacker was subdued.

 Heidecker is married to actress Marilyn Porayko.
-They have a daughter born in 2013 and a son born in 2016.
+They live in Glendale, California and have two children: a daughter born in 2013 and a son born in 2016.

 Heidecker joined the Democratic Socialists of America in June 2018.
 He has described himself as both an atheist and an agnostic.